Standard cataract surgery suitability criteria

 - After cataract surgery, it is common to experience mild irritation, dryness and light sensitivity.

-- Serious complications related to cataract surgery may include infection, retinal detachment, inflammation and oedema, glaucoma, haemorrhage and bleeding, residual lens material, and the possible worsening of pre-existing conditions.
+- Serious complications related to cataract surgery may include dry eyes, infection, retinal detachment, inflammation and oedema, glaucoma, haemorrhage and bleeding, residual lens material, and the possible worsening of pre-existing conditions.

 - Should you notice any severe pain, sudden changes to your vision, worsening of your vision or anything that seems out of the ordinary following your surgery, we recommend you call OKKO Eye Specialists immediately to discuss your concerns.